DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

             - 🍎provide predictive information about how organizational risks are changing.
 It can 🍎Provide warnings before issues occur
             - 🍎Provide historical views of past incidents
             - 🍎Provide insight into risk tolerance for the organization.
-  - CSF is aimed at ✏️private (commercial) businesses and purely optional
-  - RMF's audience is ✏️federal government agencies and is mandatory for thosie to which it applies
   - The RMF is intended as a risk management process to identify and respond to threats, and is defined in three core, interrelated Special Publications:
     - SP 800-37 Rev 2, Risk Management Framework for Information Systems and Organizations
     - SP 800-39, Managing Information Security Risk